Frequently Asked Questions

 A Tip for the scorekeepers

-A fundraising fee that you are able to get back by selling tickets to the event.
+A fundraising fee that you are able to get back by selling tickets to the event or participating in the season fundraisers.

 A Burnsville Trap Team shooting vest is provided to all new team members during the Spring season.